MCVSD Summer Academies for All Ages! Apply Today!

 AAHS |

-of both students’ common app. essay and supplemental essays for their college
+College Essay Writing Workshop: A course with instruction, drafting, feedback, and revision of both studentsâ common app. essay and supplemental essays for their college applications. |

 $350 |